prabdhal/Top-Kicks-Website/Readme.txt

 - Used bycrpt library to hash passwords for user security

-- Used flash library to display error/success messages to user during the  vbg vregistration, subscription and login process
+- Used flash library to display error/success messages to user during the registration, subscription and login process

 - Used passport library for user authentication to ensure the user exists in the database